 Marriott International is developing the resort with CPRC (Maldives), which is part of the Pontiac Land Group (Pontiac Land), based out of Singapore.
 Currently, there are two other properties on the archipelago being developed as well: the Capella Maldives, set to open in 2021, and the Patina Maldives.

 Either way, this is an exciting new addition to the Maldives for award travellers.
-Now it’s time work on building your Bonvoy points balance so you can escape to the Maldives when the property is open to guests.
+Now it’s time to work on building your Bonvoy points balance so you can escape to the Maldives when the property opens to guests in May 2021.